 By now I'm interested also in scale models if the originals are interesting designs.
 That's true for the Bölkow Junior and the Bergfalke, both vintage airplanes today, but also for the Fox as a modern aerobatic glider.

 Finally I badly wanted to have the Junior on floats, what even worked.
 After that, both Telemasters and the Middle Stick have been put on floats as well, followed by even more models.
 The Junior has even been put on skis for winter sceneries.

 The definition files of my REFLEX models are each packaged in their own installer programs.
 Most of them are quite big, but after downloading one of them you can simply run it and select models to install.
 My download page (see menu on the left side) presents all these files and some more, including RMK objects, sounds, and parameter calculations.

 Of course, you will find the greatest number of models, both airplanes and helicopters, at the RC-Sim website.
 There is a vast variety of model types, including most of my models, even though the latest version is always at my download page.
 The following pictures give an overview of even more interesting models for REFLEX for which I adjusted the flight behavior to suit me better (see Downloads):

 By the way, REFLEX is able to do 3D, not only flying, but also display rendering.
-It calculates not only two coordinates for the screen picture, but creates the third, the 'Z coordinate' as well.
+It calculates not only two coordinates for a flat screen picture, but produces the third, the 'Z coordinate' for spatial impression as well.
 If the PC has a modern graphics adapter with 256 MB or even better 512 MB dedicated (not mapped) video RAM, REFLEX is 3D capable.
 Using appropriate 3D glasses can give a real spatial impression when flying in REFLEX.
 The glasses may be annoying and the eyes are stressed, but it may be useful, especially when flying close by, for instance flying 3D with a helicopter or airplane, or when slope soaring.